signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 ## Use of Extension Fields

-Algorithms may choose to require additional information be sent by either client or server, however this brings the risk of these fields not being sent by peers which do not support them.
-Algorithms should have explicit behaviours defined when they are not present.
+Algorithms may choose to use additional information be sent by either client or server, however this brings the risk of these fields not being correctly handled by peers which do not support them.
+Algorithms must have explicit behaviours defined when any required extension fields are not present.

 ## Use of non-UTC timescales